vered1986/NC_embeddings/source/training/paraphrase_based/README.md

 # Paraphrase-based Embeddings

-Learning vectors by minimizing their distance to the vectors of paraphrases.
+Learning vectors by minimizing their distance to the vectors of their paraphrases.

 The paraphrase based methods rely on the distributional vectors of the noun compound constituents.